 Quetzalcoatl (ket-sul-kuh-waa-tl)

-This is to discuss many interesting myths, folklore, and legendary tales about Quetzalcoatl (ket-sul-kuh-waa-tl), an Aztec deity.
+We have here interesting myths, folklore, and legendary tales about Quetzalcoatl (ket-sul-kuh-waa-tl), an Aztec deity.
 Quetzalcoatl was a feathered serpent-like god connected with wind, agriculture, and creation.
 There are a number of stories that surround this powerful character.

 One of Quetzalcoatl’s most famous legends describes how he produced the first humans.
 According to legend, Quetzalcoatl visited a graveyard and gathered up the remains of the world’s original inhabitants.
-He pulverized these skeletons into a powder and mingled them with his own blood to make the first humans.
+He pulverized these skeletons into powder and mingled them with his own blood to make the first humans.
 This story highlights Quetzalcoatl’s creative ability as well as his relationship to the underworld.

 The battle between Quetzalcoatl and Tezcatlipoca, another Aztec deity, is also another well-known Quetzalcoatl myth.
 Quetzalcoatl is believed to have been deceived into getting drunk and committing immoral activities by Tezcatlipoca, the god of war and conflict.
 Quetzalcoatl felt humiliated after learning what had occurred and left the Aztec civilization.
 In some versions of the tale, he lit himself on fire as a gesture of atonement.
 This myth demonstrates Quetzalcoatl’s multifaceted character and relations with other deities.

-It is said that Quetzalcoatl played a part in the development of the planet.
+It is also said that Quetzalcoatl played a part in the development of the planet.
 According to Aztec mythology, Quetzalcoatl and his brother Tezcatlipoca were in charge of the creation of both the earth and its populations.
 While Quetzalcoatl was linked with the creation of the sky, Tezcatlipoca is believed to have been responsible for the creation of the ground.
 The two gods worked together to create the universe as we understand it today.

 Surprisingly, individuals from other backgrounds also worshiped Quetzalcoatl.
 He was adored by a large number of indigenous people across Mesoamerica, such as the Maya and Mixtec.
 This indicates that his legend and influence transcended the borders of the Aztec empire and established themselves within the cultures and customs of a broad demographic.